jarhart/SublimeSBT/README.md

  - The color scheme to use for the output panel.
 Only the default foreground and background colors are used.

+Project-specific settings can also be configured by placing them in a "SublimeSBT" object inside of "settings" in your sublime-project file, e.g.:

+    {
+        "folders":
+        [
+            {
+                "path": "/Users/jarhart/scalakoansexercises"
+            }
+        ],
+        "settings":
+        {
+            "SublimeSBT":
+            {
+                "sbt_command": ["bash", "/Users/jarhart/scalakoansexercises/sbt"]
+            }
+        }
+    }

 Contributing
 ------------